ELAINNE1409/ElainneQA/docs/sprintA/us001/01.requirements-engineering/readme.md

 * Selected data:
-	* Sort option: Popular, Unpopular or New, from the user interface.
+	* Sort option: Popular, Low-vote posts or New, from the user interface.

 **Output Data:**

-* List of posts, sorted based on the selected option (Popular, Unpopular or New).
+* List of posts, sorted based on the selected option (Popular, Low-vote Posts or New).